Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 ## 0. Background

 The main purpose of the scripts in the analysis folder are to: (1) pull rainfall data from a remote server at the North Carolina State Climate Office, (2) do some calculations with that rainfall data, and (3) update the ShellCast MySQL database based on those calculations.
-For a schematic representation of this workflow, see the ShellCast flowchart (<fill in link to draw.io figure in main repo README>).
+For a schematic representation of this workflow, including the how they relate to other major components of the ShellCast web application, see the ShellCast [architecture overview flowchart](https://github.ncsu.edu/biosystemsanalyticslab/shellcast#2-architecture-overview).

 The analysis daily CRON job ensures that the three steps descirbed above will run every day at 6am ET on the virtual computing lab server (or on a personal machine).